-Requests for copies of documents can only be made in person or by mail.
-We do not accept requests by phone, fax or email.
-Documents can be ordered online through an independent partner company.
+Requests for Recorded Documents can be made in person, by mail, or by using the self service page if you will be picking up the copies in person.
+We do not accept requests for copies of documents by phone, fax, or email.
+Some documents can be ordered online through an independent partner company that will mail the documents to you.
 Details and a link to their site are on the Ordering Records Online page.
 For those who plan to marry and need to obtain a Marriage License or for copies of Confidential Marriage Certificates, contact the County Clerk.

 Be sure the information you supply is complete and accurate.
 If you request a copy of an official record and we find nothing, we are not able to refund the fee.
 The California Statutes require us to retain the fee as a search fee.
 See our fee schedule.